chetannec/md-browser/README.md

 - Sort files by last modified date
 - Display creation and modification dates for each file

+## Feature Suggestions

+We welcome your ideas for improving Markdown File Browser!
+If you have suggestions for new features or enhancements, please check out our [Suggestions Guide](suggestions.md) for information on how to submit your ideas.

 ## Prerequisites

 - Node.js (v12 or higher recommended)